 - Aboriginal and Torres Strait Islander peoples;

 - long-term unemployed people (unemployed for 52 weeks or longer).

-The Jobseeker Support Pool also supports individuals 25 years and over, currently supported under Back to Work, that may be at risk of becoming unemployed.
+The Jobseeker Support Pool also supports individuals 25 years and over, who are currently employed by a Back to Work supported employer, that may now be at risk of unemployment.

 Where is the program delivered?

 The Jobseeker Support Pool is delivered in the following eligible regions;

 - Far North Queensland